-The secret to keeping a clean house is little tasks that you need to do every day.
-These daily habits will ensure your home is neat and clean at all times!
+The secret to keeping a clean home is little tasks that you need to do every day.
+These daily habits will ensure your home is neat and clean all week long!

 A clean house is important not only because it looks better, but because it’s better for our mental health.

 Not only that, but our children learn what they see.
-While they may seem like little slobs now, when they are adults they will remember how their role models taught them to keep a clean and organized house, pick up after themselves and generally take care of a home.
+While they may seem like little slobs now, when they are adults they will remember the good habits their role models taught them such as how to keep a clean and organized house, pick up after themselves and generally take care of a home.

 Just like we teach our kids good manners, the right types of foods to eat and how to interact with others, we must teach them how to clean up after themselves and keep their spaces tidy.